 Q: Do you need to use 190 proof alcohol for tincture?

 A: THC, CBD, and other cannabinoids transfer into alcohol more easily the higher proof they are.
 If you can’t get 190 proof grain alcohol for your tincuture, look for 151 proof.
 You’ll get less of a cannabis effect assuming the same amount of marijuana or concentrates are used, but it will still work.
-Some tincture recipes call for vodka, if you go that route get the highest proof possible.
+I’ve seen variations of Master Wu’s green dragon tincture recipe that call for vodka, but if you go that route get the highest proof possible.
 80 proof vodka is essentially grain alcohol mixed with water at the distillery, and since the water can’t absorb the active cannabinoids it just reduces the ability of the solution to become a potent, psychoactive tincture.
+For freezer tincture extractions you’re better off using 190 proof everclear and then watering it down afterwards to achieve the desired proof so it doesn’t burn as much.
+Straight 190 freezer tincture is pure fire water and will burn quite a bit.

 Q: How much tincture does and ounce make?